codefellows-seattle-javascript-401d20/06-tcp-server/README.md

 No testing required for this lab.
 Yay!

 ## Bonus 1pt
 Use net.Socket to test your server.
-Your tests should include the ability to connect, send and recieve messages, and run special commands.
+Your tests should include the ability to connect, send and receive messages, and run special commands.